How to Master Customer Perceived Value (CPV)

 How you talk to your audience matters.
-Tell them what they'll get by purchasing your product in their language and on the way there, turn your disadvantages to your advantages.
+Tell them what they’ll get by purchasing your product in their language, and on the way there, turn your disadvantages into your advantages.

-There is no profitable business without taking customer perceived value into consideration.
-It is important to give people a truly valuable product that is adequate to its price.
+There is no profitable business without taking customer-perceived value into consideration.
+It is important to give people a truly valuable product that is adequate for its price.
 If you do so, there should be no reason for your customers to turn their back on you.

 But how to persuade them to choose you?
 Re-frame their minds to your advantage.
-Motivate them to purchase a version of a product that is most profitable for you.
-For example, by communicating a higher price in lower digits, so people feel more positive about their purchase.
+Motivate them to purchase a version of a product that is most profitable for them.
+For example, by communicating a higher price in lower digits, people feel more positive about their purchase.

 Offer limited discounts or write descriptions of what upgraded value customers can get for just a bit more money.
 Donate part of your profit to the charity.
 Use words to your advantage, but never lie.
 Or simply use free trials to prove that your product is a good choice.

-In CloudTalk, we also offer a free sneak-peak to our services.
+In CloudTalk, we also offer a free sneak-peak at our services.